nyergler/effective-django/tutorial/views.rst

      response = ListContactView.as_view()(request)

-So far our views have been pretty minimal: they've leverage Django's generic views, and contain very little of our own code or logic.
+So far our views have been pretty minimal: they leverage Django's generic views, and contain very little of our own code or logic.
 One perspective is that this is how it should be: a view takes a request, and returns a response, delegating the issue of validating input to